forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Board

 ### Human Rights
-*We all - everyone - are granted with the same human rights*.
+*We all - everyone - are endowed with the same human rights*.

 [Human Rights](#declaration-of-human-rights)